 1. Monetary Donations

-Monetary donations help foster children obtain the support they need most.
-The UMFS Treatment Foster Care Program works with foster children and teens who are working to overcome past trauma or abuse or are struggling with behavioral or medical challenges.
+Monetary donations help children in foster care obtain the support they need most.
+The UMFS Treatment Foster Care Program works with children and teens in foster care who are working to overcome past trauma or abuse or are struggling with behavioral or medical challenges.
 UMFS works hard to identify supportive foster families and provide extensive, specialized training and comprehensive ongoing support.

-Your tax-deductible donation to foster care at UMFS enables foster children who have come from some of the toughest circumstances to get the support and care they need to turn their lives around.
+Your tax-deductible donation to foster care at UMFS enables children who have come from some of the toughest circumstances to get the support and care they need to turn their lives around.

 2. Planned Giving

 Make a planned gift and create a legacy that will support foster children for many years to come.